ANDERSON, WALKER & REICHERT

 Click on name to send email to Attorney or Assistant.

 Matthew G. Schwartz was born and raised in New York City.
 He attended the University of Arizona, graduating in 1994 with a Bachelor of Arts in Russian language and Russian and Soviet studies.
 He received his law degree, cum laude, from Seton Hall University School of Law in 1999.
-Mr. Schwartz is admitted to practice law in the States of Georgia, New York and New Jersey.
+Mr. Schwartz is admitted to practice law in the states of Georgia, New York and New Jersey.

 After graduating from law school, Mr. Schwartz practiced law in private practice before serving as a commissioned officer in the United States Air Force Judge Advocate General's Corps.
 Rising to the rank of lieutenant colonel before retiring, among other assignments, he served twice as a base-level prosecutor, an area defense counsel, a senior trial counsel, a Guantanamo Bay defense counsel, and as the Deputy Staff Judge Advocate of Robins Air Force Base, Georgia.

-In October, 2018, Mr. Schwartz joined Andersson Walker & Reichert, LLP, establishing the firm's military criminal defense practice.
+In October, 2018, Mr. Schwartz joined Anderson Walker & Reichert, LLP, establishing the firm's military criminal defense practice.
 As retired Air Force Judge Advocate, Mr. Schwartz has vast experience aggressively defending military members facing courts-martial, officer and enlisted administrative discharge boards, flying evaluation boards, medical credentialing boards, non-judicial punishment (NJP) under Article 15 of the Uniform Code of Military Justice (UCMJ), and Administrative paperwork (Letters of Counseling, Admonishment

 In addition to military criminal defense, Mr. Schwartz handles a wide array of complex civil litigation.